-The Group was named as a defendant in legal proceedings filed in the Macau courts against two independent Macau gaming promoters by individuals who claimed to have placed cash deposits with gaming promoters who had operations at MGM MACAU and the gaming promoters failed to honor the withdrawal of such cash deposits.
-The Group was sued in these proceedings based solely on the
+The Group was named as a defendant in legal proceedings filed in the Macau courts against gaming promoters by individuals who claimed to have placed deposits with gaming promoters who had operations at the Group's properties and the gaming promoters failed to honor the withdrawal of such deposits.
+The Group was sued in these proceedings based solely upon the joint liability of the concessionaire for the actions and conduct of the gaming promoters carried out at the Group's casino premises.